-If your results show 'variant of unknown significance (VUS)' this means that the test has found a gene mutation or alteration in the BRCA1 or BRCA2 gene but it's not known if it causes an increased risk of ovarian cancer or not.
+Your test result may show a 'variant of unknown significance (VUS)'.
+This means that the test has found a gene mutation or alteration in the BRCA1 or BRCA2 gene but it's not known if it causes an increased risk of ovarian cancer or not.

-The majority of VUS results are harmless differences in a person's genes, but if it has not been seen many times before it's included in the test report as being an unknown significance.
+The majority of VUS results are harmless differences in a person's genes.
+However, if it hasn't been seen many times before it's included in the test report as being an unknown significance.

 Can my family members still receive a genetic test?

-If you have a VUS, you will not be offered predictive genetic testing for the rest of your family.
+If you have a VUS, you won't be offered predictive genetic testing for the rest of your family.
 However, if you have a family history of ovarian and/or breast cancer, close relatives could receive risk reducing advice.

 If a VUS is found, your family may feel more uncertain than before.
 You may find the uncertainty very difficult to understand or deal with emotionally, as it's less clear whether you and other family members have an increased risk.
 So it's important that you ask your doctor or genetic counsellor for support and advice about the options available to you.